 Note: Formerly LIT 395 Sexual Identity & Difference

 From power lesbians to drag queens, representations of gay men, lesbians and bisexuals are now visible throughout popular culture.
 But when does a novel or film accurately reflect the lives of gay men, lesbians and bisexuals?
 And when do they simply reproduce stereotypes?
 This course surveys contemporary gay literature and cultural expression in American life since the advent of the gay rights movement in 1969.
 It explores the representation of sexual identity in language, the intersection of political and aesthetic goals, and the differences in representations in class, race and ethnicity.
 It asks what defines gay, lesbian and bisexual literature, what distinguishes contemporary gay, lesbian and bisexual literature from earlier texts, and how gay, lesbian and bisexual literature has changed.

 LIT371 American Cities in Literature

-This course uses literary texts as a lens through which to look at American cities and their significance for American culture in general and American Literature in particular.
+This course uses literary texts as a lens through which to look at American cities and their significance in American culture in general and American literature in particular.
 It aims at understanding urban American intellectual and social culture, and the architecture, music, politics and philosophy that embody it.
-We’ll examine five important US cities – New York, New Orleans, Chicago, Nashville and Los Angeles – as case studies of American life at moments of dramatic technological and cultural change.
-We will study the work of some of the premier creative writers and thinkers in American history, from the Romantic authors who generated a literary Renaissance in Boston to the musicians of Memphis and the countercultural activists of San Francisco.
+Students will examine five important U.S. cities – New York, New Orleans, Chicago, Nashville and Los Angeles – as case studies of American life at moments of dramatic technological and cultural change.
+Students will study the work of some of the premier creative writers and thinkers in American history, from the Romantic authors who generated a literary Renaissance in Boston to the musicians of Memphis and the counter-cultural activists of San Francisco.
 Readings for the course include texts by Henry James, Theodore Dreiser, Tennessee Williams and Joan Didion.